Coaches & Instructors

 Off the field, Marcos' primary focus is his family and being the best husband and father(2 kids) he can.

-Pitching and Hittng Instructor
+Hitting, Pitching and Fielding Instructor

 Our mission as a coaches is to develop your true potential in life.
 We promise to have an open door policy and be available to you to talk about your needs and dreams.
 Our goal is to encourage athletic skills through individualized instruction, strengthen inner core values and principles, encourage abilities in leadership, fair play and team work, and provide a fun, rewarding and memorable experience.

 After years of playing competitive baseball, our coaches have integral knowledge about baseball and use a wide variety of techniques.
 We encourage our players to participate in other sports like our coaches did.
 It is a great way to cross train and enables them to build other skills for lifelong use.
 After all, our players are kids and should have a chance to be one.